SAFCSP-Team/brute-force-project/README.md

 ### Problem

-Create `bruteforcePaths` method to find all possible paths in a graph.
+Implement `bruteforcePaths` method to find all possible paths in a graph.

 ### Implementation